 In completing assignments, consultation with other students regarding computer programming methods and difficulties is allowed and encouraged.
-You should, however, come to your own conclusions, and be prepared to defend them.
+You should, however, come to your own conclusions, and be prepared to defend them in your own words.
+Plagiarism is a form of Academic Dishonesty (see below), will be fully prosecuted, and may result in loosing all credit for all assignments.
 Methods used should be described and shown, and brief computer output should be included with the answer.
 Some familiarity with the JMP statistical package will be helpful.